valefranz/AI-Project-VacuumEnvironment/README.md

 AI-Project-VacuumEnvironment
 ============================

-An environment to test a vacuum agent, created for the university project of Prof. Milani's Artificial Intelligence course at Department ofMathematicasandComputer Science, University ofPerugia, and inspired from a problem posed by Stuart Russell and Peter Norvig in the book "Artificial Intelligence: A Modern Approach".
+An environment to test a vacuum agent, created for the university project of Prof. Milani's Artificial Intelligence course at Department of Mathematics and Computer Science, University of Perugia, and inspired from a problem posed by Stuart Russell and Peter Norvig in the book "Artificial Intelligence: A Modern Approach".

 ## Dependencies